ValheKouneli/Reversi/README.md

 ### Instructions On How To Use

-To simply run the project, download the Reversi.jar file.
+To simply run the project, download the Reversi.jar file found under ```/build/libs```.
 In the repository where the .jar file is located, run command

 ```java -cp Reversi.jar reversi.application.Main```